Arun Ghosh: Managerial career

-In 1974, Ghosh went on to became coach of the India U-20 team along with Syed Abdus Salam, ahead of the 1974 AFC Youth Championship in Thailand.
+In 1974, Ghosh went on to became coach of the India U-20 team along with Syed Abdul Salam, ahead of the 1974 AFC Youth Championship in Thailand.
 After a brief training camp in Patiala, his team participated in the tournament and reached the final.
 A 2–2 scoreline against Iran-20 insured that both the teams shared the trophy.
 Under his coaching, India U-20 team achieved their first ever continental title, in which Shabbir Ali scored five goals.

 Ghosh also served as director of Tata Football Academy in Jamshedpur from 1997 to 2003.

+His Friends

+Arun Ghosh sir’s best friend was our Indian Pele Tulsidas Balaram.
+He always regards him as the best Indian football player.
+When he was in the team, he called Balaram ji as "Balram Kaku" because they had a 5-year age gap.
+But as time passed by, they became best friends and in the last days of Balaram ji he shifted his home to Uttarpara.
+He also had a great friendship with Pradyut Barman who played a few matches in the 1962 Asian Games and they used to talk for hours on telephone and face to face also.
+He also has great respect for Sheoo Mewalal who played twice in Olympics for India.
+When Mewalal ji passed away no newspaper was covering his death story.
+He went to a newspaper office and told them to write about Mewalal ji.